hmrc/security-git-hooks/README.md

 ### Installing other hooks or writing your own

 The developers of the pre-commit framework have written various hooks, which can be found [here](https://github.com/pre-commit/pre-commit-hooks) along with additional information about the framework.
-If you see a hook you would like to use which is external to the HMRC organisation, please check the license and post in the `#community-security` slack channel.
+If you see a hook you would like to use which is external to the HMRC organisation, please check the license and post in the `#community-security` slack channel so we can mirror it if appropriate.
 Additionally, if you have written a hook and wish to include it in this repository, please submit a pull request with an update to the `README` and `.pre-commit-config.yaml` files.
-The decision to host hooks in our own repository was taken as a security measure, **as the hook mechanism allows for malicious code to be executed, should it be checked in to the repository which holds the hook**.
+The decision to host hooks exclusively in our own repository was taken as a security measure, **as the hook mechanism allows for any malicious code to be executed, should it be checked in to the repository which holds the hook**.
+This is a set recommendation to all users in the HMRC organisation.

 Pre-commit hooks themselves can be written in any language, however for a list of languages currently supported by the framework, please see [here](https://pre-commit.com/#new-hooks)